yosefk/funtrace/README.md

 Funtrace uses [viztracer](https://github.com/gaogaotiantian/viztracer) for visualizing traces, in particular because of its ability to show source code, unlike stock [Perfetto](https://perfetto.dev/) (the basis for vizviewer.)

 To build your own program with tracing enabled, you can use `compiler-wrappers/funtrace-pg-g++`, `compiler-wrappers/funtrace-finstr-clang++` or the other two compiler wrapper scripts, just like `simple-example/build.sh` does.
 If the program uses autoconf/configure, you can set the `$CXX` env var to point to one of these scripts, and if it uses cmake, you can pass `-DCMAKE_CXX_COMPILER=/your/chosen/wrapper` to cmake.

 Note that the compiler wrappers slow down the configuration stage, because they compile & link funtrace.cpp, and this is costly at build system config time if the build system compiles many small programs to test for compiler features, library availability and such.
 For the build itself, the overhead of compiling funtrace.cpp is lower, but might still be annoying if you use a fast linker like mold and are used to near-instantaneous linking.
 The good thing about the compiler wrappers is that they make trying funtrace easy; if you decide to use funtrace in your program, however, you will probably want to pass the required compiler flags yourself as described below, which will eliminate the build-time overhead of the compiler wrappers.

 Once the program compiles, you can run it as usual, and then `killall -SIGTRAP your-program` (or `kill -SIGTRAP <pid>`) when you want to get a trace.
 The trace will go to `funtrace.raw`; if you use SIGTRAP multiple times, many trace samples will be written to the file.
-Now you can run `funtrace2viz` the way `simple-example/run.sh` does; you should have it compiled if you ran `simple-example/build.sh` - or you could run `RUSTFLAGS="-C target-feature=+crt-static" cargo build -r --target x86_64-unknown-linux-gnu` (the trace decoder is a Rust program; this command compiles it into a static binary with no dependence on any shared libraries.) funtrace2viz will produce a vizviewer JSON file from each trace sample in funtrace.raw, and you can open each JSON file in vizviewer.
+Now you can run `funtrace2viz` the way `simple-example/run.sh` does.
+You get the funtrace2viz binary from `funtrace.zip`; if you cloned the source repo, you should have funtrace2viz compiled if you ran `simple-example/build.sh`. funtrace2viz will produce a vizviewer JSON file from each trace sample in funtrace.raw, and you can open each JSON file in vizviewer.

 Troubleshooting vizviewer issues:

 * If you see **`Error: RPC framing error`** in the browser tab opened by vizviewer, **reopen the JSON from the web UI**.
 (Note that you want to run vizviewer on every new JSON file, _even if_ it gives you "RPC framing error" when you do it - you _don't_ want to just open the JSON from the web UI since then you won't see source code!)
 * If **the timeline looks empty**, it's likely due to some mostly-idle threads having very old events causing the timeline to zoom out too much.
 (You can simply open the JSON with `less` or whatever - there's a line per function call; if the JSON doesn't look empty, funtrace is working.) **Try passing `--max-event-age` or `--oldest-event-time` to funtrace2viz**; it prints the time range of events recorded for each thread in each trace sample (by default, the oldest event in every sample gets the timestamp 0) and you can use these printouts to decide on the value of the flags.
 In the next section we'll discuss how to take snapshots at the time you want, of the time range you want, so that you needn't fiddle with flags this way.

 If you build the program, run it, and decode its trace on the same machine/in the same container, life is easy.
 If not, note that in order for funtrace2viz to work, you need the program and its shared libraries to be accessible at the paths where they were loaded from _in the traced program run_, on the machine _where funtrace2viz runs_.
 And to see the source code of the functions (as opposed to just function names), you need the source files to be accessible on that machine, at the paths _where they were when the program was built_.
 If this is not the case, you can remap the paths using a file called `substitute-path.json` in the current directory of funtrace2viz, as described below.
 As a side note, if you don't like having to remap source file paths - not just in funtrace but eg in gdb - see [refix](https://github.com/yosefk/refix) which can help to mostly avoid this.

 Note that if you choose to try XRay instrumentation (`compiler-wrappers/funtrace-xray-clang++`), you need to run with `env XRAY_OPTIONS="patch_premain=true"` like simple-examples/run.sh does.
 With the other instrumentation options, tracing is on by default.

-**TODO** binary releases of the decoding tools

 The above is how you can give funtrace a quick try.
 The rest tells how to integrate it in your program "for real."